simonv3/awesome-zines/README.md

 ## Libraries

 * [The Anarchist Library](http://theanarchistlibrary.org/special/about). theanarchistlibrary.org is (despite its name) an archive focusing on anarchism, anarchist texts, and texts of interest for anarchists.
+* [Digital Fanzine Preservation Society](http://archive.org/details/digitalfanzinepreservationsociety?and[]=collection%3A%22digitalfanzinepreservationsociety%22).
+A collection of hardcore and punk music fanzines remastered and collected on the DFPS blogspot by Nagus from 2009-2011.